This post may contain affiliate links. Please see our disclosure policy.

 Blackberries

 Blackberries are among the most reliable and prolific fruit crops we grow.
 Growing blackberries, even on a small scale, will give you a bumper crop of berries!
-Thankfully, their high sugar and acidity levels mean they’re perfect for water bath canning.
+Thankfully, their high sugar and acidity levels mean they’re perfect for these easy blackberry canning recipes put up in a simple waterbath canner.

 Of course, I always try to sneak in a few buckets of blackberry wine, too.